-Why list your token at all?
+Why to list your token

 Before DEXes arrived, projects were listing their coins on centralized exchanges only.
 Today many smaller projects choose to list only on DEXes.
 Let us see why.